 - 1. Hats, bandannas, and sunglasses are not allowed to be worn in the building. - 2.
 All shorts, skirts, skorts, and dresses must reach the knee.
 Clothing worn under these items, such as leggings, must reach the knee.
 The top layer of clothing must be at least mid-thigh and not reveal skin above the knee.
 Clothing that states, implies, or displays any reference to drugs, vulgar language, alcohol, beer, whiskey, tobacco products, nudity, or anything else that may be considered disruptive to the educational process is not allowed. - 3.
-Pants may not have holes above the knee. - 4.
-All clothing covering the upper body must have sleeves and not expose any cleavage, bare midriff front or back, underarm areas, or undergarments. - 5.
-Approved dress for Spirit days is an exception to the dress code. - 6.
-Attire, which may damage school property or cause personal injury to others, such as chains, studded items, etc. is prohibited. - 7.
-Any student not dressed properly and causing a substantial disruption to the educational process in the opinion of a Heritage Hills staff member is subject to disciplinary action or be detained in the office by the principal or principal's designee until such time that proper clothing can be delivered to the school by that student's parent.
-Repeated violations could result in further disciplinary action, including suspension of the student.
+Jeans and pants may not have holes or slits in them. - All clothing covering the upper body must have sleeves and not expose any cleavage, bare midriff front or back, underarm areas, or undergarments. - 5.
+Approved dress for Spirit days is an exception to the dress code. - Attire, which may damage school property or cause personal injury to others, such as chains, studded items, etc is prohibited.
+7.

+\Any student not dressed properly in the opinion of a Heritage Hills staff member may be assigned a detention by that staff member or be detained in the office by the principal or principal's designee until such time that proper clothing can be delivered to the school by that student's parent.
+Repeated violations could result in disciplinary action, including suspension of the student.